Tuesday 16th December – Our Christmas Party!

 Acts who have appeared at XS Malarkey over the years have included Phill Jupitus, Jason Manford, Jimmy Carr, Stewart Lee, Richard Herring, The Boy with Tape on his Face, Dave Spikey, John Bishop, Alan Carr, Jimmy Cricket, Peter Kay, Sarah Millican, Russell Howard and Mick Miller.

 Plus some of the best up and coming comedians from around the country, and local new talent as well.
-That’s every Tuesday, from 8:30pm onwards at Jabez Clegg.
-Doors open at 7pm.

 Is it any good?